So many things to post about...

 My net fabric usage for August is 4.89 yards.

-I know it's not much, but fabric is going the right direction - out of my stash
+I know it's not much, but fabric is going the right direction - out of my stash.

 Book Recommendations

-by Kate Quinn takes place in 1950, in a sub-par Washington DC boarding house where women of diverse ages and personalities live under the roof of a persnickety mother of two children.
+The Briar Club by Kate Quinn takes place in 1950, in a sub-par Washington DC boarding house where women of diverse ages and personalities live under the roof of a persnickety mother of two children.
 The book begins with a murder, but who it is remains a mystery until the end.

 The real story begins with the arrival of Grace March to Briarwood.
 She accepts living in a dingy attic space, and gradually improves upon the whole house.
 She hosts dinners, paints flowers and vines on walls, and engages with each resident enough to draw them out so they get to know one another.
 Each boarder has her own story to tell, and the reader gets an inside look at every one.